 This date also marks the start of summer.

 American flags will be placed on the graves in national cemeteries, and flags on buildings and at special sites of remembrance are placed at half-mast between dawn and noon.

 These days though on this day many people will reunite with family and take up activities, such as sports or maybe a picnic as well.

-Please read my What Is Memorial Day All About post for more information behind this special day!
+Please read my What Is Memorial Day All About post for more information about this special day!

 Military Appreciation Month – May

 National Military Appreciation Month lets us show appreciation for past and current members of the military, as well as those who have died in service.

 During this month there are six particular days to show our support.